The Herald (Sharon): History

 In 1981, printing was moved from an aging Scott letterpress (which was bought used from Dayton, Ohio, in 1969) at the main office at 52 South Dock Street to the new Dow Jones & Company offset printing plant six miles away in Shenango Township that was built to print regional editions of the parent company's The Wall Street Journal.
 Page negatives photographed of pasted-up pages – and later, paginated pages sent directly to an imagesetter that produced page negatives – were driven to the plant for platemaking.

 CNHI, the current owners, bought The Herald effective March 29, 2002.
 In the fall of 2002, The Herald switched to morning publication; it had published as a daily in the afternoon since 1909.
 It was not the first time the newspaper was printed in New Castle nor as a morning publication.
 Ironically, The Sharon Herald had been published both as a morning daily and at the New Castle News' printing plant as a professional courtesy (and transported to Sharon by train) for about a month after the flood of 1913 until The Herald re-established a pressroom in downtown Sharon and an afternoon publication cycle.

+In 2026, the paper announced plans to sell its office of 91 years on South Dock Street and relocate to a new downtown space at 55 Pitt St.